Pennsylvania Health Informatics Degree Programs

 Concentration: Thesis Track - Online Learning - Visit Website

-Temple University's Thesis Track in the Master of Science in Health Informatics program is ideal for students seeking in-depth exploration of healthcare and IT integration.
-This 36-credit online program combines asynchronous and synchronous learning, offering flexibility.
+Temple University's Master of Science in Health Informatics Thesis Track delves into healthcare and information technology through a 36-credit online program with asynchronous and synchronous learning.
 Core courses include Fundamentals of Health Informatics and Health Data Analysis, culminating in a thesis.
-Admission requires a 3.0 GPA, three recommendation letters, and a statement of goals, with GRE scores optional.
-Graduates are prepared for analytical and managerial roles, focusing on enhancing patient care through technological advancements.
+Admission mandates a 3.0 GPA, three recommendation letters, and a statement of goals, with GRE scores optional.
+Graduates are prepared for roles like health data analyst, focusing on technology-driven patient care improvements.

 Doctorate - Health Informatics PhD